 Australia is experiencing health workforce shortages in a number of healthcare professions, which is particularly evident in some healthcare fields such as mental health services.

 Given the specialised training required to become a health professional, it is recognised that increasing and developing the health workforce can take some time and requires a dedicated commitment from at both commonwealth and state levels.
-NSW Health, in conjunction with local and national partners, supports a range of activities to increase, support and develop the NSW mental health and drug & alcohol workforce.
+NSW Health, in conjunction with local and national partners, supports a range of activities to increase, support and develop the NSW mental health workforce.

-Interested in a career in mental health or drug and alcohol services?
+Interested in a career in mental health?